floodyberry/poly1305-opt/README.md

 # Performance #

+Timings are in cycles (rdtsc).
+Raw cycles are reported for 1 byte to give an idea for very short message overhead, and cycles/byte for 64 and above.

 Results sorted by long message performance.

 Ref32, and especially Ref8, have fairly poor performance, but as both are provided for portability on un-optimized platforms this is not an issue.